akaihola/graylint/README.rst

 revision of the source tree.
 It then only reports those linting messages which appeared after the modifications to the source code files between those revisions.

+Originally this functionality lived in the Darker_ package, but since version 2.0.0 Darker only focuses on reformatting code while the linting capability continues in Graylint.

 To integrate Graylint with your IDE or with pre-commit_, see the relevant sections below in this document.